aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Line.md

 ## Remarks

 This command functions slightly differently than the regular LF processing in [Dialogue mode](../../Dialogue%20mode.md) mode when the language is set to `Japanese`.
 When an LF gets processed in Japanese, it acts like this command with `linespacing` set to 1.25.
-In other cases, it behaves like (1).
+In other cases, it behaves like syntax (1).

 In [regular letter rendering](../../Life%20Cycle/letter%20rendering/regular%20letter%20rendering.md), this command is accumulated for the [Backtracking](../../Related%20Systems/Backtracking.md) system.